Settlement obtained for man hospitalised after routine injection

 Mr R’s pain continued to escalate necessitating him to call 999.
 He was taken to hospital where it was found that the injection had mistakenly been administered into muscle.
 This error had led to muscle trauma and internal bleeding and it took around six weeks for Mr R to recover.

-Michele Benjamin, a medical negligence specialist at Ashtons Legal, comments: “This case involved a situation which could have easily been avoided had the correct care been given.
+A medical negligence specialist at Ashtons Legal, comments: “This case involved a situation which could have easily been avoided had the correct care been given.
 My client should have had his hormone treatment injected subcutaneously rather than into his muscle, this would have prevented him from experiencing unnecessary pain and suffering as well as disruption to both his and his family’s personal and working lives.”

 How can we help?